benbrastmckie/VSCodium/docs/git.md

 For completeness, here is the manual option, using the standard Git command line interface (CLI).

-Open VSCodium, hitting `ctrl + shift + p` and typing 'Preferences: Open User Settings (JSON)'.
+Open VSCodium, hitting `ctrl + shift + p` and typing "Preferences: Open User Settings (JSON)".
 Once open, you can hover the mouse over the `settings.json` file to see its path.
-Right-click the tab and select 'Copy Path' or hit `alt + ctrl + c` to do the same.
+Right-click the tab and select "Copy Path" or hit `alt + ctrl + c` to do the same.
-Open the terminal (separately or in VSCodium with `ctrl + backtick`) and run the following commands, replacing `PATH/TO` with the copied path minus 'settings.json' (often `ctrl + shift + v` is required to paste in the terminal):
+Open the terminal (separately or in VSCodium with `ctrl + backtick`) and run the following commands, replacing `PATH/TO` with the copied path minus "settings.json" (often `ctrl + shift + v` is required to paste in the terminal):

 ```
 cd PATH/TO/